First State of the Nation Address

 To prepare our youth to be the next generation of knowledge workers, we will upgrade math and science teaching in basic education.

 To improve the quality of education as required by the new economy, we will increase the number of textbooks per student as well as the quality of instruction.
-This year all public school students will have textbooks for priority subjects in grades one to four and in the first and second years of high school.
-And they will have better paid and therefore better motivated teachers not to mention more teachers because sound fiscal management enabled us to provide a supplemental budget of 1.5 billion pesos to hire more teachers and increase their pay without increasing our deficit.
+This year all public school students will have textbooks for priority subjects in grades 1 to 4 and in the 1st and 2nd years of high school.
+And they will have better paid and therefore better motivated teachers, not to mention more teachers because sound fiscal management enabled us to provide a supplemental budget of 1.5 billion pesos to hire more teachers and increase their pay without increasing our deficit.

 Aside from ICT, we also have the competitive edge in tourism in the natural wonders of our country and the natural warmth of our people.
 We will provide the roads to those wonders and the means to take the tourists there.
 Thus, we will continue to liberalize the airline industry.